wcsmith/draft-quic-receive-ts/draft-smith-quic-receive-ts.md

 handle scenarios where the receiver does not communicate receive timestamps for acknowledged packets.
 Examples of such scenarios are:

-- The packet containing the ACK frame is lost.
+- A packet containing an ACK frame is lost.

 - The sender truncates the number of timestamps sent in order to (a) avoid sending more than max_receive_timestamps_per_ack ({{negotiation}}); or (b) fit